Shane Hurlbut’s Go To Lighting Package

 4’ Flathead 80- This is an amazing light to connect to your dimmer board.
 I use them to light white, green and blue cycloramas.
 They are soft and spread so beautifully.
 They put out very little heat.
 They can be a key light.
 Easy to hang and have individual control on every tube.
 Ballast is in the head as well.

 Celeb 200 LED Kino Flo- I used this light a ton on The Ticket.
-It had just come out and it was the best LED light that I have ever used.
+It had just come out and it was the best LED light in my lighting package.
 Perfect color temp without the weird green color that LED tends to give off.
 You can dial in whatever color you would like, as well as the intensity, on a remote.
 This was huge for me when I rigged them to simulate moonlight on the Ferris Wheel 58’ above the Pacific.
 I could not stand up and adjust.
 Everything had to be in my hand and I dialed it in right to my eye.
 LED tends to be a very harsh looking light with those light emitting diodes just staring at you.
 The Celeb is the softest LED source.
 This technology of using thousands of super small LED’s instead of a few high output ones really makes a difference.

 Kino Flo tip: These lights need to warm up.
 Let them burn for at least ten minutes.
 They will get brighter as well as change their color temp.
 You want to base your decision on your camera once they heat up.